 From that moment on I started focusing more on training my body for Partner Acrobatics, as I wanted to do more and more.
 I realised that Weightlifting is of huge importance, as in acro you lift your partner over your head most of the time, so my goal was to lift more and more weight.

 In the same time I started incorporating more and more flexibility exercises to complement all the strength work, especially for my shoulder range of motion and my hip mobility, as these two joints can make a huge difference in Acro.

 Imagine not being able to be stable when you travel down in a squat; you won’t be able to get under your flyer during tempo lifts or will have difficulties raising your arms over your head.
 You might be able to reach up by arching your back, but, when you’re loaded with your flyer’s weight, this will become a problem.You’re most likely going to end up injuring your lower back and you know that’s not a good thing.

-Two years ago I started what’s today “Training for Acro” and basically it’s what the name says – the training you need to do for acrobatics.
+In 2016 I started what’s today “Training for Acro” and basically it’s what the name says – the training you need to do for acrobatics.
 I am referring to the physical training done with your bodyweight, either at the gym or just using partner exercises.

 My goal is to help people to get stronger and more flexible for acrobatics.
 At the same time, I pay a lot of attention to the coordination you need when doing acrobatics.
 Each one of these three elements is important as you can compensate for less coordination with some strength, but you can’t “muscle” tricks up forever.
 You will need to learn to coordinate your limbs accordingly, improve your range of motion and align your body properly for the trick so you don’t waste energy.